 Newton's Laws of Motion

-Isaac Newton defined three laws concerning the behavior of moving objects way back in 1687.
+In 1687, Isaac Newton defined three laws of motion that concern the behavior of moving objects.
 These scientific statements help to explain the nature of matter and space.

 Newton's first law of motion is often called the Law of Inertia.
 His second law shows the relationship between force and acceleration.
 His third law is often called the Action-Reaction Law of Motion.